Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/tagging/basic-concepts.md

 Tags are any object inheriting [ITag](xref:ActiproSoftware.Text.Tagging.ITag) that can contain some data and can be applied to and tracked with a range of text in a document.

-There are several built-in tag types are used to drive various functionality pieces in the product.
+There are several built-in tag types used to drive various functionality pieces in the product.
 This table lists the built-in tag interface types that are supported, along with optional implementation classes that can be used.

 <table>
 <thead>